Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Experiments

-\paragraph{Results} We construct a dataset with the same underlying distribution ten times and report the means and standard error for the final epoch in Fig.~\ref{fig:BERandClassifier} (see App.~\ref{appsec:experiments} for the full results).
+{\textbf{Results:}} We construct a dataset with the same underlying distribution ten times and report the means and standard error for the final epoch in Fig.~\ref{fig:BERandClassifier}.
 We can see how the estimated Bayes error is relatively accurate even when we have few samples.
 The benefit against classifier training is clear: the MLP model requires much more samples before the test error approaches the Bayes error.
 The classifier is slightly better when it can use soft labels but is not as good as our proposed method.

-It is interesting how the ``hard classifier-BER'' tends to underestimate the Bayes error (except Fig.~\ref{fig:classifierB}).
+It is interesting how the ``hard classifier-BER'' tends to underestimate the Bayes error (except Fig.~\ref{fig:wonoiseD}).
 This can be explained by the overconfidence of neural networks \citep{guo2017icml}, which will lead to a small $\min_{y\in \{\pm 1\} }\hat{p}(y|\bmx)$.
 This underestimation does not occur with ``soft classifier-BER,'' implying that there are less room to be overconfident when we learn with the modified cross-entropy loss.